Through my own years of clinical practice, training, and motherhood,

 I am a licensed Marriage and Family Therapist in Michigan (4101006754) and in California (MFC 45647).
 I am also trained in EMDR, a Registered Art Therapist, and an endorsed Infant and Family Mental Health Service provider, and currently a Fellow in the 2021-2022 Napa Infant-Parent Mental Health Fellowship Program.
 The last thirteen years of my clinical practice have included experiences supportive of endorsements in California through the Center for Infant-Family and Early Childhood Mental Health, as a Mental Health Specialist and a Reflective Practice Facilitator Level II.
-My graduate education includes an M.A. in Marriage and Family Therapy with a specialization in Clinical Art Therapy from Loyola Marymount University, and I have accumulated over fourteen years of experience working professionally with children and families.
+My graduate education includes an M.A. in Marriage and Family Therapy with a specialization in Clinical Art Therapy from Loyola Marymount University, and I have accumulated over fifteen years of experience working professionally with children and families.

-Professionally, my clinical treatment experiences have included work with children diagnosed with a developmental delay, children and caregivers who have experienced trauma, children and caregivers experiencing foster placement, and families from a wide variety of cultural backgrounds.
+Professionally, my clinical treatment experiences have included work with children diagnosed with a developmental delay, children and adults who have experienced trauma, children and caregivers experiencing foster placement, and families from a wide variety of cultural backgrounds.
 I have been facilitating therapeutic sessions in both English and Spanish throughout my career.

 In 2011 and 2012, I had the privilege of training as a clinician and as a supervisor with the late Patricia Van Horn, Ph.D., who was one of the developers of the Evidence-Based Practice Child-Parent Psychotherapy.
 In addition to having held such positions as Birth to Five Specialist, Child-Parent Psychotherapy Lead, Early Childhood Mental Health Consultant, and Reflective Clinical Supervisor, I have also provided trainings on developmental screening practices to multidisciplinary audiences in support of increased screening for all children.